TurboVega/agon-vdp/src/src/docs/otf_terminal.md

 is no font specified in this command.
 If other fonts are used in the future, a new command will be added to the OTF mode.

+When a terminal is created, the OTF manager also creates a cursor for it, which is a child primitive to the terminal, with an ID equal to the terminal's ID plus one.
+Be sure not to use the ID of the cursor for some other new primitive, or the cursor will not function properly, and your new primitive may get moved as terminal characters are displayed.

 ## Select Active Terminal
 <b>VDU 23, 30, 151, id;</b> : Select Active Terminal